-Primary Materials means processed material which has never previously been refined; Producer means a producer, smelter or refiner of a Metal represented by a Brand; Published LME RFA Track means the process and requirements specified in Paragraph 7; Recognised Auditor means an individual, company, partnership or association recognised by the LME as being competent to undertake a Standard Audit Report in respect of the compliance of a Brand with any Internal Standard, and that may also produce Audit Reports for the purposes of this Policy; Recognised Alignment- Assessed Standard Track means the process and requirements specified in Paragraph 5; Recognised Alignment Assessor means an individual or company recognised by the LME as being competent to undertake an OECD Alignment Assessment; Recognised Alignment- Assessed Standard means a Standard which has, in the opinion of the LME, successfully undergone OECD Alignment Assessment by a Recognised Alignment Assessor; Red Flag Assessment means an assessment, undertaken by a Producer in respect of its Brand, in order to identify whether that Brand triggers any of the OECD Red Flags; Reporting Period means an annual period ending on the Reporting Period End Day of a given calendar year.
+Primary Materials means processed material which has never previously been refined; Producer means a producer, smelter or refiner of a Metal represented by a Brand; Published LME RFA Track means the process and requirements specified in Paragraph 7; Recognised Auditor means an individual, company, partnership or association recognised by the LME as being competent to undertake a Standard Audit Report in respect of the compliance of a Brand with any Internal Standard, and that may also produce Audit Reports for the purposes of this Policy; Recognised Alignment- Assessed Standard Track means the process and requirements specified in Paragraph 5; Recognised Alignment Assessormeans an individual or company recognised by the LM as being competent to undertake an OECD Alignment Assessment;Recognised Alignment- Assessed Standardmeans a Standard which has, in the opinion of the LM successfully undergone OECD Alignment Assessment a Recognised Alignment Assessment Reporting Period means an annual period ending on the Reporting Period End Day of a given calendar year.
 So, for example, if the Reporting Period End Day is 31 March, then the "2025 Reporting Period" shall be the period from 1 April 2024 through 31 March 2025.
 If the Reporting Period End Day is 31 December, then the "2025 Reporting Period", shall be the period from 1 January 2025 through 31 December 2025 However, in all cases, the 2021 Reporting Period shall start on 1 January 2021.
 So, if the Reporting Period End Day is 31 March, then the "2021 Reporting Period" shall be the period from 1 January 2021 to 31 March 2021.
 If the Reporting Period End Day is 31 December, then the "2021 Reporting Period" shall be the period from 1 January 2021 to 31 December 2021; Reporting Period End Day means, in respect of a Brand, a specific calendar day (e.g. 31 December), chosen by the Producer in respect of such Brand;